World Journal of Environmental Biosciences

 Figure 4.
 Health problems in solid waste collecting workers after completion of work (Patil & Kamble, 2017).

-Out of the municipal workers chosen for the study by Patil and Kamble in 2017, it is seen that during their work, health-related problems are reported by them.
+Out of the municipal workers chosen for the study by Patil and Kamble in 2017, it is seen that during their work, health-related problems are reported (Figure 4).
 These include respiratory symptoms like phlegm, asphyxiation, cough, and wheezing: musculoskeletal symptoms like wrist pain back pain, and wrist pain in all workers, 90% symptoms of dermatological symptoms like rashes and itching, 75% symptoms of headache problems, and 15% symptoms of gas (nausea and diarrhea).
 Allergies were reported by all workers, cough, and colds in 75%, asthma, and bronchitis lungs in 65%, and hearing disorders were reported by 50% of workers; these conditions may be brought on by exposure to offensive odors, road dust, and traffic noise.
 25% of workers had malaria and 10% had typhoid, while 15% had a fever and 10% had vomiting issues.

 Musculoskeletal disorders